milo256/receval/README.md

 Many basic features of receval are implimented as built-in functions.
 For example, the simple act of running several lines of code, one after the other, is a builtin function, called `seq()`.
-Seq simply runs all of its arguments sequentially and then returns the last one.
+Seq simply evaluates all of its arguments sequentially and then returns the last one.

 Seq is so useful that curly braces (`{}`) are made shorthand for it.